docker-science/docker-science.github.io/index.md

 ### Code simplification

-In the code simplification phase, users extract code to the library directory.
+In the code simplification phase, users extract code used in the experiments to the library directory.
+The library codes are stored in library directory (commonly project name directory).

+Then software engineers refactor codes and add tests.
+The test files are stored in `tests` directory.
+The flows to generate the model files are added in `Makefile` as the targets.
+Adding the make targets we can generate the model with just `make` command.

 ### Deployment

+After code simplification phase, we deploy the model to the service or batch script.
+We can make use of the project since the directories in the projects are the same and we are able to generate model with the `make` command.

+When we use the project as a library, Cookiecutter Docker Science provide `setup.py` to upload the library to (internal) pypi repository.